Where we began....

 Wildlife on the property is incredibly diverse.
 Boasting over 220 bird species, the highest bird count in a single day is 98 species!
 There is a healthy population of the endangered Northern Quoll (Dasyurus hallucatus), and during the Dry Season hundreds of brolgas may use the reserve to roost.
 Cryptic and hard to see species include the beautiful painted button quail (Turnix varius).
 To visit the reserve contact one of our local tour operators.

-The local economic input from this reserve is substantial.
-Low impact tours can be booked with external companies, to enable people to connect with this beautiful reserve.
-There are strict limits on the number of visitors allowed.
-Conservation agriculture is an important component of this reserve and low-impact cattle grazing is operated in partnership with an experienced, local pastoral company.
-Grazing also assists to manage invasive grass species, many of which create a fire risk that destroys the woodlands if left unchecked.
+Conservation agriculture is also an important component of this reserve, and low-impact cattle grazing is operated in partnership with a local, family-run pastoral company.
+Grazing also assists in managing invasive grass species, many of which create a fire risk that destroys the woodlands if left unchecked.

 Visiting the Tropical Wetlands